 4. ‘Windows’ dialog boxes

-A number of fairly advanced dialog boxes for controlling the appearance and behaviour of windows
+A number of fairly advanced dialog boxes for controlling the appearance and behavior of windows

 5. ‘Menus’ dialog boxes

-A number of fairly advanced dialog boxes for controlling the appearance and behaviour of menus
+A number of fairly advanced dialog boxes for controlling the appearance and behavior of menus

 6. ‘Advanced’ dialog boxes